A History of Health

 When World War II broke out, Lifebuoy despatched Lifebuoy-branded vans to some of the most badly ‘blitzed’ areas in Britain equipped with hot showers, towels and soap for the inhabitants who no longer had access to basic amenities.

 After decades of study, the first flu vaccine was tested in a mass immunisation of the US army.
 The vaccine was a proven success.
 Army personnel remained largely immune compared with unvaccinated Navy personnel who suffered regular bouts of infection.

 A Period Of Discovery (1950-1999)

 Lifebuoy Red Toilet Soap

-The Red Lifebuoy soap (85), which we sell, passed through the many varieties since it was fist introduced in 1933
+The Red Lifebuoy soap (85), which we sell, passed through the many varieties since it was first introduced in 1933.

 Looking good – smelling sweet

 By the late 1950s new perfumed soaps had entered the market, targeting consumers seeking protection from Body Odour.
 To attract the female audience, who were put off by Lifebuoy’s carbolic smell, Lifebuoy introduced a new ingredient, Puralin, and changed the soap to a softer, more feminine coral colour.